MannLabs/CKG/README.rst

 This will create a new folder named "CKG" on your current location.
 To access the documentation, use the ReadTheDocs link above, or open the html version stored in the *CKG* folder `CKG/docs/build/html/index.html`.
 After this, follow the instructions in "First Steps" and "Getting Started".

+.. warning:: If git is not installed in your machine, please follow this `tutorial <https://www.atlassian.com/git/tutorials/install-git>`__ to install it.

 Features
 ---------------